jengalas/pz-adventures-jekyll/_drafts/2021-09-15-acadia-adventures-2021-day-8.md

 We had our usual crepes today, veggie for R, blueberry for me, and strawberry-banana-nutella for Dad.
 Everything was excellent!
 They both had coffee and I had tea (Constant Comment this time).
 The place became veyr busy, but I think as usual most people were just getting coffee and treats to go, and a few people were sitting at the outside tables in spite of the wind.

-Walking back through town, it began to sprinkle as we looked at the menus for Galyn's and Testa's (Testes) and noticed that Jeannie's was completly full (as usual) and that they now have a few tables outside, in the small galleria where people wait in line to be served.
+Walking back through town, it began to sprinkle as we looked at the menus for Galyn's and Testa's (Testes) and noticed that Jeannie's was completely full (as usual) and that they now have a few tables outside, in the small galleria where people wait in line to be served.

 The rain was mostly light, on and off, throughout the early morning while we got ready for our hike, which again we didn't really know if we were doing anything until the last minute.
 We decided to take the bus to Sieur de Monts and from there, wait for the Park Loop Road bus and ride the loop if it was still raining.
 There was a heavy shower while we waited, but then it began to clear up as we talked to a man from San Francisco.
 By the time the bus arrived it was looking a bit brighter, and because no one got off the bus tere was really only room for the California couple anyway.
 So we passed on the bus ride and headed back toward the trails.